auth0/docs/articles/tokens/concepts/jwt-claims.md

   - secure-api
 ---

-# Naming Rules for JSON Web Token (JWT) Claims
+# JSON Web Token (JWT) Claims

-When naming JSON Web Token (JWT) claims, make sure you avoid name collisions, especially if you are using self-defined [custom claims](/scopes/current/custom-claims).
-When collisions occur, it can be difficult to tease apart two claims of the same name that contain differing information.

-## Types of claims

-There are two types of claims:
+There are two types of JSON Web Token (JWT) claims:

 * **Reserved**: Claims defined by the [JWT specification](https://tools.ietf.org/html/rfc7519) to ensure interoperability with third-party, or external, applications.
 * **Custom**: Claims that you define yourself.
 Name these claims carefully to avoid collision with reserved claims or other custom claims.

+When naming JSON Web Token (JWT) claims, make sure you avoid name collisions, especially if you are using self-defined [custom claims](/scopes/current/custom-claims).
+When collisions occur, it can be difficult to tease apart two claims of the same name that contain differing information.

 ### Reserved claims